top of page

 About Your Certified Guide

-I earned my doctorate in adult education and human resource development from North Carolina State University, focusing my research on the restorative benefits of hiking in wilderness solitude, which is when I learned about shinrin-yoku.
+I earned my doctorate in adult education and human resource development from North Carolina State University, focusing my research on the restorative benefits of hiking in wilderness solitude, making my first presentation on the topic at a research conference in Oxford, England in 2007.
+It was during my time at State that I learned about shinrin-yoku.
 This, combined with my love of helping people experience and learn about the natural environment through walks, help me provide a unique sensory experience in the lush forests of Western North Carolina.

 I helped introduce shinrin-yoku to the United States in January 2012 in an article I wrote for my blog, and followed up several months later with an interview of Dr. Qing Li, who helped develop the practice of shinrin-yoku in Japan in the 1980's.
 I began to teach about shinrin-yoku in my nature and human health classes and offering forest therapy walks in 2012 as well.